 - Kept in the original container alongside the instructions for use.

 - Clearly labelled with:

-- The pupil's name.
+- The pupil's name

-- the name of the medication.
+- the name of the medication

-- The correct dosage.
+- The correct dosage

-- The frequency of administration.
+- The frequency of administration

+- Any likely side effects

+- The expiry date

+- Stored alongside the accompanying administering medication parental consent form.